SergeyTeplyakov/DissectingTheCode/posts/2017-Fields layout.md

     for (int i = 0; i < fields.Length; i++)
     {
-        // Loading the local with an array ilGen.Emit(OpCodes.Ldloc_0);
+        // Loading the local with the array ilGen.Emit(OpCodes.Ldloc_0);

         // Loading an index of the array where we're going to store the element